redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 }
 ```

-This loops through each existing `User` and then creates a new `Preference` record containing each of the preference-related fields from `User`.
+This loops through each existing `User` and creates a new `Preference` record containing each of the preference-related fields from `User`.

 > Note that in a case like this where you're copying data to a new table, you would probably delete the columns from `User` afterwards.
 This needs to be a two step process!
 >